Christmas in NYC 2026 on a Budget: How to Experience the Magic Without Breaking the Bank

 A real, live guide (not audio or scripted delivery)

-Someone who actually lives in New York (not some guy who arrived weeks ago)
+Someone who actually lives in New York (not some guy who arrived weeks ago to participate in the NYC Christmas hustle - at your expense)

 The difference is immediate.